republicofmakers/republicofmakers/README.md

 # Republic of Makers Repo #

 My name is Ceyhun Pempeci.
-I am an full stack embedded system engineer.
+I am a full-stack embedded systems engineer.

 Here is more information , if you wanna know more about me and my education. -> [Click](https://github.com/republicofmakers/Ceyhun-Pempeci)